💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 What is Vendasta's pricing?

-Vendasta’s pricing is predictably complicated.
+Vendasta’s pricing is somewhat complicated.
 Here are the CliffsNotes.

 1. Monthly subscriptions.
-Subscriptions range from $49/mo. to $1,150/mo.
+Subscriptions range from $42/mo. to $1,150/mo.
 There’s a Free tier, but it’s bare bones and it won’t suit your needs long term.

 2. Onboarding fees.
-All tiers beyond Free and Startup have onboarding fees ranging from $500 to $1,500.
-If you’re enterprise, expect to pay more.
+All tiers beyond Free and Startup have onboarding fees ranging from $750 to $1,500 unless you’re paying annually, in which case they will wave the onboarding.

 3. Seats.
 This is something new they started charging for after I left.
 Their website says $49/mo. per seat.
 I wouldn’t be surprised if it’s negotiable.